 Painted Desert Inn Tap Room Gallery

 First it was the Painted Desert Inn's lobby.
 Later it became a bar and tap room.
 Today, it is a gallery space with revolving exhibits.
-Currently it showcases the evolution of the building itself in From Stone Tree House to Historic Landmark: The Story of PDI, an exhibit of words and historic photographs.
+To explore images of the inn itself, check out this gallery.

 Check out a past artist-in-residence exhibition: Postcards from the Iron Camera